seejohnrun/seejohnrun.github.io/_posts/2012-03-07-fun-with-javascript.markdown

   dsq_thread_id: '603307559'
   _yoast_wpseo_linkdex: '0'
 ---
-Let s have some fun with JavaScript!
+Let's have some fun with JavaScript!
 First, we ll define a <code>Person</code>:

 {% highlight js %}
 var Person = function () { };